 Massachusetts New England, USA Travel Guide

-Boston, MA: The largest and most comprehensive airport, found roughly 20-50 miles north of several South Shore towns.
-It serves as a major international and domestic hub.
+Boston, MA: The largest and most comprehensive airport, found roughly 20-50 miles north of different South Shore towns.
+It acts as a major international and domestic hub.

-Flight prices to both BOS and PVD are generally highest in summer (June-August) and around major U.S. Holidays.
+Flight prices to the two BOS and PVD are generally highest in summer (June-August) and around major U.S. Holidays.
 Shoulder seasons (April-May, September-October) often offer better fares.
 Winter can have lower prices but also weather delays.
 Use Dollar Flight Club to find deals.

 BOS is a full-service international airport with multiple terminals.
-It has wide-ranging dining and shopping, currency exchange, car rental services, airport hotels, airline lounges, and complete accessibility services.
+It provides comprehensive dining and shopping, currency exchange, car rental services, airport hotels, airline lounges, and complete accessibility services.
 Free Wi-Fi is available throughout.

 PVD is a smaller, more manageable airport with essential services, dining options, car rentals, and free Wi-Fi.
 It offers a more relaxed experience compared to larger hubs, which can ease arrival stress.